 Additional shelf material

 When the Club re-located to Waterston House, there were numerous boxes of material that was unsuitable for storage on the bookshelves, including offprints of papers, reports, letters, booklets, leaflets and press cuttings.
 These have now been ordered into boxes, labelled, numbered and shelved on a library stack.
 Three broad sections are covered – biology and other ornithological topics, species and geographical areas.
+The catalogue comprises a high-level index of the boxes, followed by a list of contents for each box.

 SOC members can borrow up to 2 books at a time for a maximum of two months.
 If you plan to access the library regularly and would like to find out more about joining the SOC (alongside the other benefits membership entitles you to), please click here.